jaymehta002/jaymehta002/README.md

 # 💫 About Me:
-- 👋 Hi, I’m @jaymehta002<br>- 👀 I’m interested in programming and development.<br>- 🌱 I’m currently learning web development, NodeJS, react, blockchain.<br>- 💞️ I’m looking to collaborate on any project small or big.
-I want to learn how things work. <br>- 📫 How to reach me? you can mail me jaymehta002@gmail.com
+- 👋 Hi, I’m @jaymehta002<br>
+- 👀 I’m interested in programming and development.<br>
+- 🌱 I’m currently learning web development, NodeJS, react, blockchain.<br>
+- 💞️ I’m looking to collaborate on any project small or big.
+I want to learn how things work. <br>
+- 📫 How to reach me? you can mail me jaymehta002@gmail.com

 ## 🌐 Socials: